pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 There are a number of ways to modify the visibility of a model or operation.
 Context modifiers, as applied to errors, will follow the same rules as they do for visibility.

 For example, use of the [`@parameterVisibility`][parameter-visibility] or [`@returnTypeVisibility`][return-type-visibility] decorators will modify the visibility of the error model in the same way as it does for parameters.
-That is, the properties of a model used as a parameter will apply their `@throws` errors based on the visibility of parameters.
-The properties of a model used as a return type will apply their `@throws` errors based on the visibility of the return type.
+That is, the properties of a model used as a parameter will apply their `@raises` errors based on the visibility of parameters.
+The properties of a model used as a return type will apply their `@raises` errors based on the visibility of the return type.

 This also means that decorators which apply implicit visibility, such as [`@post`][post-decorator] or [`@put`][put-decorator], will apply the implicit visibility of the operation to the error model.

 Any other modification of visibility including visibility filters, custom context classes, et. al. should affect errors in the same way as they affect model properties.

-#### Rejected alternative: Context modifiers on `@throws` and `@handles`
+#### Rejected alternative: Context modifiers on `@raises` and `@handles`

-An alternative to adding context modifiers to the `@error` decorator is to add them to the `@throws` and `@handles` decorators.
+An alternative to adding context modifiers to the `@error` decorator is to add them to the `@raises` and `@handles` decorators.

 This would allow developers to specify the context in which an error applies model property by model property, rather than applying to an error model everywhere it appears.